kckndrgn/octoprintDocker/README.md

+This is how I have setup my octoprint services to run multiple printers.
+Use at your own risk!

 # RasPi OctoPrint in automated docker containers

 Create OctoPrint docker containers that will automatically start/stop when a printer is connected/disconnected to the system